Northwestern College-University of Minnesota dual-degree program

 In the first three years of work taken at Northwestern College, students must complete appropriate courses in chemistry, computer science, mathematics, and physics for the sought after degrees at both schools.
 The College of Science & Engineering will work with Northwestern College advisors to recommend appropriate courses for each of its engineering programs.
 Attendance during the summer at the University of Minnesota may be recommended in some cases.
 This would allow Northwestern students to pick up courses unavailable and to minimize the length of their program.

-Dual degree students should also take liberal education courses to meet the graduation requirements at Northwestern College.
+Dual degree students should also take Integrative General Education courses to meet the graduation requirements at Northwestern College.
 However, dual degree students will not need to meet the liberal education requirements for the University of Minnesota.

 Courses, passed with a grade of C- or better, will be transferred to the University of Minnesota transcript as credit for equivalent courses, even though they may not be required by the engineering curriculum selected by the student.